 Today you can’t turn on the television without seeing Eva Longoria, Sarah Jessica Parker, or some gorgeous celeb trying to sell you hair color.
 Well, all that began in the ’80s, the decade of celebrity endorsements.
 Brands started securing the biggest names in Hollywood (think Cybill Shepherd and Heather Locklear) to endorse their products—a natural progression, given Hollywood starlets had been serving as hair color inspiration since the ’30s.

 In May of 2014, while most of the population was embracing sombré and other, more natural-looking hair color techniques, Kylie Jenner took the opposite approach and made her first major hair color transformation.
 The youngest Jenner sister set herself apart with the now-iconic teal blue tips.
 Little did we know this would be the first of many vibrant hair colors for Jenner.

 Today, an “estimated 70 percent of women in the U.S. use hair-coloring products," according to The Atlantic.
 And these days, hair colors ran the gamut.
 From believable looks like lived-in color to buzzy techniques like tortoiseshell hair to pastel creations like opal hair, it’s clear the future of hair color is going to be as rich as its past.
 Equally as evident?
-We all need to stock up on color protectors if we want to carry on this way—shop our favorite color-saving products.
+We all need to stock up on color protectors if we want to carry on this way.